 “Ask yourself, “Do I really want to spend this money right now, or do I want to be rich?”
 You can also remind yourself that you are in the process of creating wealth, so whatever restriction you’re feeling in this moment is temporary.” – Kieron Sweeney

 I’ve been through that sting with applying the Life’s Golden Buckets system, but it’s necessary.
 It’s all about your mindset.
-This is a very effective system to follow for getting out of debt, staying out of debt, and living the life of your dreams.
+This is a very effective system for getting out of debt, staying out of debt, and living the life of your dreams.

 “Many truly wealthy people live modestly.
-That’s how they got wealthy and how they continue to grow their wealth. … If you adopt the Life’s Golden Buckets system and maintain it long enough, you will eventually become wealthy.
+That’s how they got wealthy and … continue to grow their wealth. … If you adopt the Life’s Golden Buckets system and maintain it long enough, you will eventually become wealthy.
 Not “maybe.”
 Not “if you manage some wild stroke of luck.”
 It will unequivocally happen.” – Kieron Sweeney

 One of the people who applied the Life’s Golden Buckets system started by applying it to $1.
 It isn’t the amount that matters.
 It’s the habit.
 They built the habit and maintained it.
-They became a multi-millionaire from applying the habit consistently.
+They became a multi-millionaire by applying the habit consistently.

 Steer Your Own Ship